 4. Select a development path: will production be in-house or outsourced?

 Flutter makes cross-platform app development easier on your budget and your development teams.
 But a powerful platform is rendered useless if your company lacks the technological infrastructure needed for timely and economical development, or if your teams lack the time or the skills to get the job done well.

-In such a scenario, hiring an experienced Flutter web app development agency like Successive Technologies can help you save the cost of hiring and training engineers, and can help you build a remarkable app, minimize failure risk, and seamlessly launch the final product.
+In such a scenario, hiring an experienced Flutter web app development agency like Successive Digital can help you save the cost of hiring and training engineers, and can help you build a remarkable app, minimize failure risk, and seamlessly launch the final product.

 5. Test a mockup: what will your app potentially look and feel like?